 The good news is that we can fix this and furthermore that existing fire safety law already places a legal obligation on the building operator to ensure fire safety equipment and devices (such as fire doors) are ‘subject to a suitable system of maintenance and are maintained in an efficient state, in efficient working order and in good repair’.
 Fire safety law in the form of the Regulatory Reform (Fire Safety) Order 2005 has been enforced since 2006 by local fire and rescue authorities.
 Prosecutions have been brought against landlords resulting in heavy fines and even imprisonment.

 The pictures here show typical problems.
-On the left the door fails to self-close because it sticks on the carpet and the picture below shows the smoke seal brush fitted to the head of the door frame but it fails to make contact with the top edge of the door and is therefore useless!
+On the right, the door fails to self-close because it sticks to the carpet.
+The picture below shows the smoke seal brush fitted to the head of the door frame, but it fails to make contact with the top edge of the door.
+As a result, it is essentially useless!

 If you live in a block of flats check that your flat entrance door self-closes under its own steam!
-If it sticks on the carpet or the door frame.
-If it fails to overcome resistance from the latch or the seals it needs to be fixed because for one its in breach of Article 17 of the 2005 Fire Safety Order and for two its unsafe.
-If the doormat or rug stops the door self-closing then move them.
+If it sticks to the carpet or the door frame.
+If it fails to overcome resistance from the latch or the seals it needs to be fixed because for one it’s in breach of Article 17 of the 2005 Fire Safety Order and for two it’s unsafe.
+If the doormat or rug stops the door from self-closing then move them.
 Check that the brushes or blades of the perimeter smoke seals are in contact with the opposing surface and that they sweep or compress that surface when the door closes.
-If they don’t, if there are gaps (see pictures) then spread of cold-smoke will not be sufficiently restricted.
+If they don’t, if there are gaps (see pictures) then the spread of cold smoke will not be sufficiently restricted.
 Check the other fire doors in the common areas too.
-Report any faults to your landlord, even better put them in writing.
+Report any faults to your landlord, or even better – put them in writing.

-If you are a landlord, building owner or operator make sure you engage competent persons when you install new fire doors or maintain existing ones.
-Ask the contractor what qualification he has and to what standards he will work to.
+If you are a landlord, building owner, or operator make sure you engage competent persons when you install new fire doors or maintain existing ones.
+Ask the contractor what qualifications he has and to what standards he will work.
 There are British standards, codes of practice and guidance documents that deal with fire door installation and maintenance.
-These have been around for many years but most installers have failed to take notice and building control have failed to check fire doors for correct installation.
+These have been around for many years but most installers have failed to take notice and building control has failed to check fire doors for correct installation.

 If you are a building or maintenance contractor make sure your installers and maintainers have the knowledge and skills to install and maintain fire doors.
-Enrol them for suitable training and allow them sufficient time to correctly perform the required work, fire doors are unlike normal doors and must be installed to the correct tolerances and in accordance with standards and codes of practice.
-Paying sub-contractors on a price per door basis may make good business sense but not at the expense of quality and standard of installation.
+Enroll them for suitable training and allow them sufficient time to correctly perform the required work, fire doors are unlike normal doors and must be installed to the correct tolerances and in accordance with standards and codes of practice.
+Paying sub-contractors on a price-per-door basis may make good business sense but not at the expense of quality and standard of installation.